-- A. Fire Fighter 1 includes instruction on how to perform essential and advanced fireground tasks with minimal supervision; use, inspect, and maintain firefighting and rescue equipment; and perform basic rescue operations and fire prevention and investigation tasks. - B. Fire Fighter 1 (2019 2024) certification will replaced Fire Fighter 1 (20139), which will retired on December 31, 2021 July 1, 2026. - C. As of December 31, 2020, candidates pursuing Fire Fighter I (2013) certification should utilize the Fire Fighter 1 (2019) curriculum.
+- A. Fire Fighter 1 includes instruction on how to perform essential and advanced fireground tasks with minimal supervision; use, inspect, and maintain firefighting and rescue equipment; and perform basic rescue operations and fire prevention and investigation tasks. - B. Fire Fighter 1 (20139), which will replace frice Fighter 1 (20139), which will retire on December 31, 2021-July 1, 2026. - C. As of December 31, 2020, candidates pursuing Fire Fighter I (2013) certification should utilize the Fire Fighter 1 (2019) curriculum.